Healthcare Utility Initiative

 The challenge

 Healthcare has an incredibly effective innovation engine.
-Its technological advances have been instrumental at increasing life expectancy by two to three months every year over the past century.
+Its technological advances have been instrumental at increasing life expectancy by 2 to 3 months every year over the past century.
 However, in contrast to other industries, these technological advances have not yielded massive cost reductions that enable access for all.
 Quite the contrary, healthcare is becoming ever more expensive and exclusive.
 Technical innovation is rapid but service innovation remains slow and institutional barriers and market failures abound.

 While the sharp end of the innovation plough produces fertile soil we are, as a society, not able to reap the full benefits for all because we lack effective businesses that operate in the furrow of the plough.
 These businesses take known innovations and integrate them into novel service models to ensure that these innovations reach society as a whole at affordable cost.

-A joint global strategic initiative between Cambridge Judge Business School and SSM Health.
+This is joint global strategic initiative between Cambridge Judge Business School and SSM Health.

 SSM Health.